wp-plugins/ik-facebook/readme.txt

 * Custom HTML Options allow Facebook Feed Shortcode and Facebook Feed Widget to be displayed any way you like!
 * Adding a Facebook Like Button to your website, anywhere!
 * Showing Facebook Comments in your Custom Facebook Feed!
+* Show a Feed of Only Facebook Events!
 * Adding a Facebook-powered Photo Gallery to your website!
 * Show multiple different custom Facebook Feeds!
 * Display Facebook Events in your Feed!